cherryleaf/plover_theory/layout/bottom-row.md

 ### How to Practice

-It might be valuable for you to write down or print briefs that you have trouble remembering.
+It can be useful for you to write down or print the briefs you have trouble remembering.
 Some stenographers find it helpful to say the raw in their head as a mnemonic.
 For example, you might see `SKP` for "and", and think "skuhpah" as you stroke it to help remember the keys.

 Others like to imagine the shapes of the chords, thinking of `SKP` as a ramp heading up on the left-hand side of the keyboard.

 Finally, often building muscle memory is crucial for writing fast.
 Try drilling the brief in the middle of a sentence, get used to moving your hands in and out of that brief's shape. `SKP/HA/SKP/PAP/SKP/SAT/SKP/HAT`.

+---

 ### Practice

 Do your best to not refer to the charts all the time.
-Eventually you will need to go without them.
-Sometimes you can figure out the meaning of an outline based on the context of a sentence.
+Eventually, you will need to go without them.
+You can sometimes figure out the meaning of an outline based on the context of a sentence.

 The skill of recognizing words based on context is helpful for advanced stenographers who may need to dissect a word that they wrote incorrectly and find what they meant.